DataONEorg/provathon-2017/README.md

 **1515 - 1700 Provenance Tools II (Room: Eagle AB)**

-- 1515 - 1700 Intro to the Whole Tale web tool (Bertram & Matt)
+- 1515 - 1700 Intro to the Whole Tale web tool (Matt & Bertram)

     -   Hands on with WT tool, including importing data from DataONE